Wyatt-Plaga/dereclict-dawn-guide/documentation/encounter_system_plan.md

 3. **UI Design:**
    - Use consistent styling with the rest of the game
-   - Add animations for combat actions
+   - Add animations for transitions between encounters
    - Provide clear feedback for player actions

 4. **Metrics & Analytics:**